 The BOX Score may also enable healthcare providers to rule out concussion in cases such as neck injury or inner ear damage that have symptoms common to concussion, such as dizziness, headache and nausea.

-The EyeBOX requires no pre-test calibration or a baseline test.
+The EyeBOX test requires no pre-test calibration or a baseline test.

 Easy to Use

-With EyeBOX, testing is simple, requiring test subjects to place their head on a chin and forehead rest, and watch a video for less than four minutes.
+With the EyeBOX device, testing is simple, requiring test subjects to place their head on a chin and forehead rest, and watch a video for less than four minutes.
 There are no literacy or language fluency requirements or even an ability to follow directions other than to watch TV.